 How are Online Loans different from other loans?

 Many people find online loans more convenient than traditional loans from brick-and-mortar lenders.
 The application process is conducted entirely online, and the money is deposited directly into your account.

 Online loans are also typically faster than traditional loans.
 Online lenders can approve or deny a loan application in a matter of minutes, whereas traditional lenders often take days or even weeks.
 Once you’re approved, you can receive your money as soon as the next business day.

 In addition, you might be able to find a lower interest rate through an online lender than with a traditional financial institution.
-This is because operational costs for online lending are relatively inexpensive compared to brick-and-mortar locations.
-The lenders take those savings and pass them on to you.1

 What are the main types of Online Loans?

 There are four main types of online loans: payday loans, title loans, P2P loans, and personal installment loans.

 Payday Loans: Payday loans are short-term loans with very high-interest rates.
 The typical term for a payday loan is only two weeks long, and the average APR is around 300 percent.
 The average payday loan principal is $350.
 Payday loans are designed to be paid back in a single lump sum—an arrangement that can make it difficult for many borrowers to repay the loan in full.
 If you’re unable to pay back your loan, many payday lenders will give you the option of rolling the loan over.
 This means that you pay off only the interest owed on the loan—usually around 15 to 20 percent of the principal loan amount.
 The lender then gives you a new loan term, complete with additional interest.